wootx/ProgrammingAssignment3/README.md

 1. From loaded train and test datasets, kept only those columns which are mean of standard deviation

-1. Generated 'Tidy Dataset'with average (mean) of each variable for each subject and activity pair.
+1. Generated 'Tidy Dataset' with mean of each variable for each subject and activity pair.

 ##### The result is shown in the file tidy_dataset.txt.